Documentation Index

 }

 You must use the raw request body when verifying.
-Parsing the JSON first and re-serializing it will break the signature.
+Parsing the JSON first

 Subscribe to both event types.
 Every delivery carries the current state of both flags regardless of which event triggered it, which is what makes the filtering rule in 4.2 work without any correlation logic on your side.